-- > Do not put off needed health care, especially preventive tests. - Remember, the most common symptom of early colon and rectal cancers is NO symptom, so it is important to get screened.
+- > During the pandemic, do not put off needed health care, especially preventive tests. - Remember, the most common symptom of early colon and rectal cancers is NO symptom, so it is important to get screened.

 NEVER IGNORE NEW OR WORRYING SYMPTOMS